luyukang/DCTNet/README.md

 1. The saliency maps can be download from [Baidu Driver](https://pan.baidu.com/s/10i5ADy4iSSwydy04Enf27w) (PSW: wfqc)
 2. Evaluation Toolbox: We use the standard evaluation toolbox from [DAVSOD benchmark](https://github.com/DengPingFan/DAVSOD).

-## A new RGB-D VSOD dataset (with realistic depth, coming soon):
+## A new RGB-D VSOD dataset (with realistic depth, coming now):

-We have constructed a new RGB-D VSOD dataset, whose depth is realistic, rather synthesized....
+We have constructed a new RGB-D VSOD dataset, whose depth is realistic, rather synthesized.
+See the links for the new [RDVS](https://github.com/kerenfu/RDVS) dataset and the [paper](https://arxiv.org/abs/2310.15482)

 ## Citation